~~~ The End-Time Antichrist ~~~

 | The Little Horn of Daniel 8:

 The goat became very great, but at the height of its power the large horn was broken off, and in its place four prominent horns grew up toward the four winds of heaven.
 Out of one of them came another horn, which started small but grew in power to the south and to the east and toward the Beautiful Land.
 It grew until it reached the host of the heavens, and it threw some of the starry host down to the earth and trampled on them.
 It set itself up to be as great as the commander of the army of the Lord; it took away the daily sacrifice from the Lord, and his sanctuary was thrown down.
 Because of rebellion, the Lord’s people and the daily sacrifice were given over to it.
 It prospered in everything it did, and truth was thrown to the ground.
+He will cause deceit to prosper, and he will consider himself superior.
+When they feel secure, he will destroy many and take his stand against the Prince of princes.
+Yet he will be destroyed, but not by human power.
+Daniel 8:8-12, 8:25

 - The goat represents the Greek (Macedonian) Empire (Daniel 8:21) and the large horn represents Alexander the Great.
 The large horn was broken at his death (323 BC).